-Students wishing to add a course or workshop must complete an add/drop form, available at mfah.org/glassell and in Student Information Corner.
-All courses are considered closed after the first class meeting, and permission of the instructor is required to add into a course.
+Students wishing to add a course or workshop must complete an add/drop form, available at mfah.org/glassell and in the administrative office.
+All courses are considered closed after the first class meeting. and permission of the instructor is required to add into a course.
 Additional tuition charges and refunds are processed as appropriate.